-Attachment point The dollar amount of loss (per occurrence or in the aggregate, as the case may be) above which excess of loss reinsurance becomes operative.
+The dollar amount of loss (per occurrence or in the aggregate, as the case may be) above which Attachment point excess of loss reinsurance becomes operative.

 A report providing premium or loss data with respect to identified specific risks.
-This report is periodically Bordereau furnished to a reinsurer by the ceding insurers or reinsurers.
+This report is Bordereau periodically furnished to a reinsurer by the ceding insurers or reinsurers.

-Bound A (re)insurance policy is considered bound, and the (re)insurer responsible for the risks of the policy, when both parties agree to the terms and conditions set forth in the policy.
+A (re)insurance policy is considered bound, and the (re)insurer responsible for the risks of the Bound policy, when both parties agree to the terms and conditions set forth in the policy.

-Broker An intermediary who negotiates contracts of insurance or reinsurance, receiving a commission for placement and other services rendered, between (1) a policy holder and a primary insurer, on behalf of the insured party, (2) a primary insurer and reinsurer, on behalf of the primary insurer, or (3) a reinsurer and a retrocessionaire, on behalf of the reinsurer.
+Broker An intermediary who negotiates contracts of insurance or reinsurance, receiving a commission for placement and other services rendered, between (1) a policy holder and a primary insurer, on behalf of the insured party, (2) a primary insurer and reinsurer, on behalf of the primary insurer, or entire book of business.
+Capacity may be constrained by legal restrictions, corporate restrictions or indirect restrictions.

+(3) a reinsurer and a retrocessionaire, on behalf of the reinsurer.

-Capacity The percentage of surplus, or the dollar amount of exposure, that an insurer or reinsurer is willing or able to place at risk.
-Capacity may apply to a single risk, a program, a line of business or an entire book of business.
+The percentage of surplus, or the dollar amount of exposure, that an insurer or reinsurer is willing Capacity or able to place at risk.
+Capacity may apply to a single risk, a program, a line of business or an persons and their property (in other words, persons other than the policyholder) and the legal liability imposed on the insured resulting there from.
+Also referred to as liability insurance.